 Preventing RSV in adults

-Most people who get Respiratory Syncytial virus (RSV) have mild, cold-like symptoms and recover in a week or two.
+Most people who get respiratory syncytial virus (RSV) have mild, cold-like symptoms and recover in a week or two.
 But RSV can be serious, for older adults.
-The Centers for Disease Control and Prevention has recommended that two groups of adults get vaccinated for RSV – adults over age 60 and women who are in their third trimester of pregnancy (the vaccine will help protect babies after they are born).
+The Centers for Disease Control and Prevention has recommended that all adults age 75 and older, and adults aged 60-74 years who are at increased risk for severe RSV disease, should receive a single dose of an RSV vaccine.

 Which older adults are at highest risk for severe RSV infection?